Suzanna-Linn/slua/docs/moving-strings.md

 The utf8 in the last line is another library.
 It works with unicode characters but it has very few and limited functions.
 The LL string functions are much much better than the utf8 library.

 The string library doesn't work with unicode because this way the functions can run much faster, not needing to check for unicode characters.
-If we are sure that our strings doesn't contain unicode we will use the string library, otherwise we will use the LL string functions.
+If the strings doesn't contain unicode the string library is faster, otherwise is better to use the LL string functions.

 ### String library functions

 string.len(s) or #s : returns the number of characters in the string s (as the number of bytes).
-- LSL : ll.StringLength(s)
+- LL : ll.StringLength(s)

 string.lower(s) : returns a lowercase version of the string.
-- LSL : ll.ToLower(s)
+- LL : ll.ToLower(s)

 string.upper(s) : returns an uppercase version of the string.
-- LSL : ll.ToUpper(s)
+- LL : ll.ToUpper(s)

 string.find(s, pattern [, init [, plain]]) : searches for a pattern in the string and returns the start and end positions.
 If plain == true, the pattern is treated as a plain string (no pattern matching).
 Supports negative indices.
-- LSL : ll.SubStringIndex(s, sub), only with a substring, no pattern match, only returns the start position
+- LL : ll.SubStringIndex(s, sub), only with a substring, no pattern match, only returns the start position

 string.sub(s, i [, j]) : returns the substring of s from position i to j (inclusive).
-- LSL : ll.GetSubString(s, i, j)
+- LL : ll.GetSubString(s, i, j)

 string.split(s, sep) : splits the string into parts using sep as the delimiter.
-Returns an array.
+Returns an array table.
-- LSL : llParseString2List(s, [sep], [])
+- LL : llParseString2List(s, [sep], [])

 string.rep(s, n) : repeats the string s n times:
-- local spaces24 = string.rep(" ", 24)  -- for instance, to get a string of white spaces
+- <code class="language-slua">local spaces24 = string.rep(" ", 24)  -- a string of 24 white spaces</code>

 string.reverse(s) : returns the string reversed (characters in reverse order).